Brett Terpstra

 Git/GitHub

-I use Git for version control on all of my projects, and GitHub hosting for all of my open source work (and some private repositories).
+In addition to managing the entire Oracle DevRel GitHub organization, I use Git for version control on all of my personal projects, and GitHub hosting for all of my open source work (and some private repositories).
 I’m well-versed in command line Git, apps like Tower and GitKraken, and have experience using GitHub Pull Requests, Issues, and Discussions.
 I also have experience developing GitHub Actions as pipelines for CI/CD and automation.

 Activities